Los Angeles County Fire Department: Apparatus

 The Los Angeles County Fire Department utilizes a wide array of firefighting apparatus, including engines, quints, trucks, light forces (engine + quint or truck), patrol units, and water tenders.
 Support apparatus include rescue squads, hazardous materials squads, and urban search and rescue squads.
+LACoFD uses private ambulance providers such as Care Ambulance Service and McCormick Ambulance Service to provide emergency medical services.

 LACoFD apparatus are painted reddish-orange as opposed to LAFD apparatus, which are fire engine red.

 Tiller trucks

 While many modern fire departments have opted to go with trucks/quints that have rear-mounted ladders, the LACoFD has chosen to stay with tiller trucks because of their enhanced maneuverability in tight areas.
 The benefit of a quint is that it also has a built in pump and water tank and can thus operate without an engine.
 The Tiller trucks carry fire suppression tools and medical equipment as well as specialized rescue equipment for responses to a variety of emergencies.

 Helicopters

 The LA County Fire Department has 10 helicopters available for aerial firefighting.
 The headquarters for the Air Operations Section is located at Barton Heliport, next to Whiteman Airport in Pacoima.